A display of ropes in various colors and patterns, demonstrating the wide range of paracords available for survival, crafting, or decorative uses.

 This type of project will allow you to include more than one paracord simultaneously.
 The knots are very similar to how you braid using four strings.
 One tip to make your project look right is to use two types of paracord colors bent in half.
 Here are the steps on how to do it.

-1. Hang the two pieces of the string on a hook or a nail.
-Make sure that the size is equal.
+1. Hang the two pieces of string on a hook or a nail, ensuring they are equal in size.

-2. The two middle strings will be used as the core, while the two outer lines will be used to weave the projects.
+2. The two middle strings will be the core, while the outer lines will weave the projects.

-3. The exterior strings will go first around the nearest line.
-Then, it shall go under and over the two main strands.
+3. The exterior strings will go around the nearest line, then under and over the two main strands.

 The Snake Knot